sbhadr/Pyblox/README.md

 ### Updating

-The Roblox API updates whenever nessary and often the developers don't specify when or why these changes are taking place.
+The Roblox API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
 Due to this, this repo could break at anytime.
-If a break does occur, please open up an issue on repo detailing the error.
+If a break does occur, please open up an issue on this repo detailing the error.

 ## Installing